 Finally, even the House of Worth was moving in the same direction but there’s still some structure in this dress…

-The preceding examples give a pretty good overview of the changes that were occuring in the basic fashion silhouette in the course of the first decade of the 20th Century.
-In the next installment, we’ll take a look at changes that occurred in the 1910 – 1914 timeframe.
+The preceding examples give a pretty good overview of the changes in the basic fashion silhouette in the first decade of the 20th Century.
+In the next installment, we’ll take a look at changes that occurred in the 1910 – 1914 time frame.

 (To be continued…)